What is Lecture2Go?

 How do I know a new video is online for a specific lecture series?

-For each lecture series, there is an automatic notification, which is accessible via the link 'subscribe' below the video.
+For each lecture series, there is an automatic notification, which is accessible via the RSS-link above the video list.
 You need an RSS reader to subscribe to the listed feeds, which will notify you whenever a new video is uploaded.

 Do I need to login to use the website?